AshtonRopp/Zstandard_Decompressor/README.md

 This repository contains my ongoing work towards my master's project.
 The end goal is to create a System Verilog hardware implementation of a zstd decompressor.
 At this point in time, I have finished the header parser and plan to begin work on the huffman and entropy decoders.
 Further, I plan to use Cadence tools for place and route, timing analysis, and PPA.

 # Setup
-To install/make zstd, and generate/compress the test file, source the below script.
+To install/make zstd and generate/compress the test file, source the below script.

 ```
 source setup.sh